Highliner: History

 In 1926, the Illinois Central's commuter rail lines were electrified, and began operating as the "IC Electric".
 For almost 40 years, the IC Electric continued to operate the original fleet of heavyweight cars, until the railroad decided that a more modern railcar was needed to improve commuter operations.
 The Chicago South Suburban Mass Transit District was formed in 1967 in order to qualify for federal funding to purchase new equipment for the route.
 The original 130 car Highliner fleet had a cost of approximately $40 million; $26.6 million was funded by a federal grant, with the remainder coming from the Illinois Central.
 The railcars operated on electric catenary and were more efficient than their heavyweight predecessors.
 A typical Highliner was able to seat 156 passengers and run faster than the heavyweight fleet.

 In 1976, the newly formed Regional Transportation Authority began to fund the IC Electric commuter service.
-In 1983, the RTA created Metra, Chicago's commuter rail service, and in 1987, Metra purchased the IC Electric line, forming the Metra Electric Line.
+In 1983, the RTA created Metra, Chicago's commuter rail service, and in 1987, Metra purchased the IC Electric line, forming the Metra Electric District.